-The canonical interpretation of blindsight considers destruction of V1 to abolish phenomenal awareness.
-On this interpretation, we should not ever expect blindsight subjects to report awareness, let alone consciously seeing stimuli in their blindfield.
-Quite the contrary.
-In contrast, QDC claims that degraded phenomenal awareness is present wherever there is preserved discriminative function.
-It is unacknowledged as opposed to absent.
-Detection theory traditionally regards response criteria as flexible and, in principle, under the voluntary control of subjects (Morgan et al., 2012; Macmillan, 1986).
+1986; Morgan, Dillenburger, Raphael, & Solomon, 2012).
 Moreover, they are notoriously subject to manipulation and influence.
-As Draine and Greenwald write in relation to visual masking: 'It is well known that ... the boundary between judged presence and absence of a stimulus can be influenced by instructional or motivational variations.'
-(1998: 287) Thus, a first distinctive prediction of ODC is that blindsight subjects will acknowledge visual awareness under pertinent manipulations of their response criterion.
+As Draine and Greenwald (1998) write in relation to visual masking: "It is well known that ... the boundary between judged presence and absence of a stimulus can be influenced by instructional or motivational variations" (p.
+287).
+Thus, a first distinctive prediction of QDC is that blindsight subjects will acknowledge visual awareness under pertinent manipulations of their response criterion.
 A second, related prediction is that performance will correlate with reported awareness given a fixed criterion.
 This is because QDC postulates a single conscious signal subserving all performance.
-Thus, holding fixed a subject's response criterion, strengthening a signal will improve performance and increase the likelihood of report and vice-versa.
-In contrast, the orthodox interpretation of blindsight which postulates a distinct unconscious signal, predicts neither reported awareness nor any simple correlation between reports and performance (since it postulates an entirely unreportable signal).
+Thus, holding fixed a subject's response criterion, strengthening a signal will improve performance and increase the likelihood of report and vice versa.
+In contrast, the orthodox interpretation of blindsight which postulates a distinct unconscious signal, predicts neither reported awareness nor any simple correlation between reports and performance (because it postulates an entirely unreportable signal).
 In both cases, the evidence tells in favor of QDC.

 First, consider evidence of acknowledged awareness due to variation in instruction.
 Stoerig and Barth (2001) presented GY with a bright white stimulus at various locations in his blindfield.
-In their first condition, the instruction was to 'press when you see something'.
+In their first condition, the instruction was to "press when you see something."
 We saw the results above in Figure 2, for convenience reproduced here as Figure 10(a).
 They appear to illustrate the traditional view of blindsight: GY exhibits an almost complete absence of positive response, except for a few instances at the center of his vision corresponding to the cortical sparing at the occipital pole.
-However, in a second condition with the same stimuli, Stoerig and Barth altered the instruction to: 'press when you are aware of something'.
-The results can be seen in Figure 10(b).
+However, in a second condition with the same stimuli, Stoerig and Barth altered the instruction to: "press when you are aware of something."
+The results can be seen in Figure 10b.
 A dramatic change is observed.
-Asked this second question, GY acknowledges awareness in substantial regions of his 'blind' field.
-Similarly, Weiskrantz reports a patient, EY, who 'showed a typical dense ... hemianopia with perimetry when he was asked to report when he saw the light coming into his field-he was densely blind by this criterion.'
-Yet: 'If he was asked to report merely when he was "aware" of something coming into his field, the fields were practically full.'
-(1980: 378)
+Asked this second question, GY acknowledges awareness in substantial regions of his "blind" field.
+Similarly, Weiskrantz (1980) reports a patient, EY, who "showed a typical dense . . . hemianopia with perimetry when he was asked to report when he saw the light coming into his field-he was densely blind by this criterion."
+Yet: "If he was asked to report merely when he was 'aware' of something coming into his field, the fields were practically full" (p.
+378).

-QDC has a straightforward explanation of this: blindsight subjects are inclined to adopt a more conservative threshold for reporting 'seeing' as compared to mere 'awareness'.
+QDC has a straightforward explanation of this: blindsight subjects are inclined to adopt a more conservative threshold for reporting "seeing" as compared with mere "awareness".
 Stoerig and Barth's change of instruction thus induces a criterion shift.
 Reasons for this shift will be made clear shortly.